Hubs-Foundation/hubs-docs/docs/setup-custom-client.md

 ## Introduction

 Deploying a custom client to your Hub allows you to fully control the appearance and functionality of [the Hubs 3D engine and frontend code](https://github.com/mozilla/hubs).
 This feature is intended for subscribers with at least a beginner level of javascript development experience.
 Please be advised that deploying a custom client disables the automatic updates that the Hubs Team regularly deploys to subscription instances.
+You can follow our regular updates [here](https://github.com/mozilla/hubs/releases).

-If you need more assistance, we recommend following along with our Custom Client Tutorial Video {LINK TBD}
+If you need more assistance, we recommend following along with our [Custom Client Tutorial Video](https://www.youtube.com/watch?v=dJAy1gk5Ow0).

 ## Prerequisites

-A. You must have a custom domain deployed on your Hub before you can upload a custom client.
+1. You must have a [Custom Domain](./setup-custom-domain.html) deployed on your Hub before you can upload a custom client.

-B. Make sure you have [docker](https://www.docker.com/) installed on your device.
+2. Make sure you have [docker](https://www.docker.com/) installed on your device.
 Testing for this feature utilized docker version `20.10.21`.

 ## Part A: Set Up the Hubs Client

-1. Clone the [Hubs Client .git repository](https://github.com/mozilla/hubs) onto your device.
+1. Clone the [Hubs github repository](https://github.com/mozilla/hubs) onto your device.
 Users deploying custom clients to subscriptions should use the `master` branch of the repository.

 2. Install the project's node dependencies by running `npm ci`.
 Make sure you are using node version `16.16`.
 This process may take up to 30 minutes.

 3. Change directory into the folder of your project and run `npm run dev` to start a development server.
-Once the code has compiled, you will be able to access this development server at `localhost:8080` on your webbrowser.
+Once the code has compiled, you will be able to access this development server at `localhost:8080` on your web browser.

 4. Add your customizations to the Hubs code.
 See the [For Developers](http://localhost:3000/docs/system-overview.html) section of these docs for information about how to get started with your customizations.